themaximalist/thinkabletype/README.md

 HyperType is not a programming language in and of itself—but this high-level connecting of ideas is creating a sum greater than it's parts.

-And it's made to be simple.
-HyperType is just files.
+HyperType is open source, and the file format is incredibly simple—just CSV files.

+It's goal is to give you control over the knowledge and information in your life.

 > File over app is a philosophy: if you want to create digital artifacts that last, they must be files you can control, in formats that are easy to retrieve and read.
 Use tools that give you this freedom.
 >